tomcombriat/FAST/Readme.txt

 ./FAST input_video output_txt_file -supp_arg

--supp_arg can only be "-test" for now.
+-supp_arg can be "-test" or "-low-ram".
 Executed with -test, the program will show you which particles it found for each step, thus slowering the program.